-If you do decide to get rid of your Facebook account, you may want to download your account archive before you delete it.
-The information downloaded includes everything from the photos and statuses you post, to the ads you’ve clicked and IP addresses you’ve used.
+If you do decide to get rid of your Facebook account, you may want to download your archive before doing so.
+The information downloaded includes everything from the photos and statuses you’ve posted, to the ads you’ve clicked and IP addresses you’ve used.
 The list of what’s included is extensive, but you can view it in its entirety here.

-Deleting Your Twitter Account
+How to Delete Your Twitter Account

 Maintaining a properly manicured Twitter account can take a lot of time.
 The good news is that deleting one can be done in just a few minutes.

 Do you have a history of tweets that you’re particularly proud of?
-Before you delete your Twitter account, you may want to download your archive.
+Before you delete your account, you may want to download your archive.
 This will include all your tweets in chronological order, which is great if you want to relive your highlight reel in the future.

-Twitter’s account settings page.
+The Content section of Twitter’s account settings page.

-Deleting Your Google+ Account
+How to Delete Your Google+ Account

 Google’s account homepage.

-Deleting Your Instagram Account
+How to Delete Your Instagram Account

 Instagram’s Delete Your Account page.